dj311/uob-summer-project/README.md

 docker pull djwj/uob-summer-project
 ```

-The above Docker repo isn't public, but send Dan(dj311 on Github) a message with your Docker Hub username and I'll give you permissions.
-The access control is to avoid accidentally leaking files which are not public.

 Once the image is pulled,  run the container in the directory where you've cloned this repo, via:

   - `docker run --rm --name uob-summer-project --volume $PWD:/project --publish 8888:8888 --interactive --tty djwj/uob-summer-project`